by Susan Flantzer © Unofficial Royalty 2017

 Early arrivals to the Palace included minor members of the British royal family and foreign royals.
 First in the carriage procession was the groom with his parents Crown Prince Frederik and Crown Princess Louise and his brothers Prince Christian and Prince Harald.
 The Princess of Wales and the children of Queen Victoria, accompanied by their children, came next.
 When the royals, with the exception of the bride’s procession, had gathered at the palace, Queen Victoria led the family into the Private Chapel, accompanied by two of her grandsons, Prince Arthur of Connaught and Prince Christian Victor of Schleswig-Holstein.
 Then Prince Carl and his brothers entered the chapel, heading up to the altar to wait for the bride.
 Maud accompanied by her father The Prince of Wales and her eight bridesmaids were the last to leave Marlborough House.

-The wedding ceremony was conducted by Edward White Benson, Archbishop of Canterbury assisted by Frederick Temple, Bishop of London and Randall Thomas Davidson, Bishop of Winchester.
+The wedding ceremony was conducted by Edward White Benson, Archbishop of Canterbury assisted by Frederick Temple, Bishop of London, and Randall Thomas Davidson, Bishop of Winchester.
 The musicians and choir of the Chapel Royal of St. James’s Palace provided the music during the ceremony.
 The newlyweds left the chapel the famous wedding march by Felix Mendelssohn from his suite of incidental music to Shakespeare’s play A Midsummer Night’s Dream.
-The wedding march had become popular after it was used at the wedding of Maud’s aunt Victoria, Princess Royal and the future Friedrich, German Emperor.
+The wedding march became popular after it was used at the wedding of Maud’s aunt Victoria, Princess Royal and the future Friedrich, German Emperor.
 After signing the wedding registry with 50 other royals, chatting animatedly for several minutes, and embracing the bride and groom, Queen Victoria left and did not attend the wedding luncheon.

 Wedding Luncheon